 It’s obvious that people can make mistakes.
 Hence it’s always useful to have a second and third-person view of the vital phase of an operation.
 This would aid to identify mistakes before they happen.
-Peer monitoring also aids to ensure that Red Teams remain in the scope and rules of the operation and present a workforce that can act as witnesses in events there are concerns about what exactly happened during an operation.
+Peer monitoring also aids to ensure that team remains within the scope and rules of the operation and present a workforce that can act as witnesses in events there are concerns about what exactly happened during an operation.

 7) Honor Reporting and Track your Risks

 Though it’s always exciting to execute the campaigns, Red Teams must also be equally meticulous about reporting.
 This is where companies can see and value your efforts.
 Make use of standard risk definitions and formal tracking of your findings in a risk register.
 This would be crucial for illustrating patterns and larger trends in the organization for lashing actual change from the work of Red Teams.